UX Articles

 Yet we also observe users frequently skip over text, so this should only be used in conjunction with some of the other implementations described above.

-Combining the three ways of indicating to users that there are more applied filters that can be revealed by scrolling — truncation (with at least 50% visible) and fading of the rightmost filter, and a heading that states the total number of applied filters — is the ideal way of presenting an applied filters overview on mobile.
+Combining these three ways of indicating to users that there are more applied filters that can be revealed by scrolling is the ideal way of presenting an applied filters overview on mobile.

 Mobile Solution 2: Overview in a Stacked List